ande3577/image_tagger/README.markdown

 Works on windows, not sure about other platforms.

-The functionality and stability is somewhat limited and the code is rather ugly.
+The functionality, stability, and documentation are all very limited and the code is rather ugly.
 It probably won't be significantly improved or supported in the future.

 ## Installation